aasm/aasm/README.md

 job.save! #notify_about_running_job is not run
 ```

+Please note that `:after_commit` AASM callbacks behaves around custom implementation
+of transaction pattern rather than a real-life DB transaction.
+This fact still causes
+the race conditions and redundant callback calls within nested transaction.
+In order
+to fix that it's highly recommended to add `gem 'after_commit_action', '~> 1.0'` to your
+`Gemfile`.

 If you want to encapsulate state changes within an own transaction, the behavior
 of this nested transaction might be confusing.
 Take a look at
 [ActiveRecord Nested Transactions](http://api.rubyonrails.org/classes/ActiveRecord/Transactions/ClassMethods.html)